teleportsing/AWS-codedeploy-wordpress-EC2-lab/README.md

 # Overview

-This lab introduces you to AWS Codedeploy In this lab you will use AWSCodedeploy to deploy an application to an Amazon EC2 instance
+This lab introduces you to AWS Codedeploy In this lab you will use AWS Codedeploy to deploy an application to an Amazon EC2 instance

 # Topics covered
  By the end of this lab , you will be able to: